harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 This topic provides settings and permissions for the Kubernetes Cluster Connector.

-The Kubernetes Cluster Connector is a platform-agnostic connection to a Kubernetes cluster located anywhere.
+The Kubernetes cluster connector is a platform-agnostic connection to a Kubernetes cluster located anywhere.

 For cloud platform-specific connections, go to platform [Cloud Connectors](https://developer.harness.io/docs/category/cloud-platform-connectors/).